GavinHaLab/WDL-Pipelines/Griffin/README.md

 `samtools index demo/bam/Healthy_GSM1833219_downsampled.sorted.mini.bam`\

 Download the griffin wdl and griffin_inputs.json.

+In the json file:

 Edit `"griffin.samples"` to include the samples and the path to the bam files.
 Edit `"griffin.mappability_bw"` and `"griffin.reference_genome"` so that your cromwell server can access it.

 Any directories starting with `/Griffin/Ref/` can be replaced if necessary, but should be able to run on its own as those files are provided in the docker.